brandentanga/tastynoodles/README.md

 ## About Tastynoodles
 Have a simple webserver implemented in Ruby, or eat some tasty noodles?
 Why not both?

 Want to try Tastynoodles?
-Scroll down to "How do I eat Tastynoodles" below.
+[Here's a chef recipe](https://gist.github.com/brandentanga/cec4dd90de0f71f4e03e), or scroll down to "How do I eat Tastynoodles" below.

 ## No seriously, what's the deal with Tastynoodles?
 For my own edification, I wanted to write my own webserver.
 Tastynoodles is just a whimsical name I chose because I was hungry when I started this project.
 I started this project on ~ 2014-08-24.